 However, Chief Justice John Roberts wrote the government’s searches

-By contrast, the court’s other four conservatives dissented.
+By contrast, the court’s other four conservatives did not.

-This was the third decision in recent years in which the high court has
+This was the third decision that involved privacy in the digital world,

-technology, ruling against police each time.
-In 2014, it ruled that law
+ruling against police each time.
+In 2014, it ruled that law enforcement

-enforcement must obtain a warrant to search a person’s cellphone
+must obtain a warrant to search a person’s cellphone content when

-content when the user is arrested.
-Two years before that decision, the
+the user is arrested.
+Two years before that decision, the court said that

-court said that a warrant is required to put a GPS tracking device on
+a warrant is required to put a GPS tracking device on a vehicle.